Uriah Heep - Sweet Freedom (1973, Germany) 12" Vinyl LP Album

 Released in 1976 on Bronze Records, Uriah Heep's "High and Mighty" 12" LP marked a significant chapter in mid-'70s rock.
 Produced by the band and recorded at London's Roundhouse Studios, it showcased their distinctive blend of hard and progressive rock.

-URIAH HEEP - Innocent Victim (East-Germany, Amiga Records) 12" Vinyl LP
+URIAH HEEP - Innocent Victim (European Releases)

 URIAH HEEP - Innocent Victim (East-Germany, Amiga Records) album front cover vinyl record

-The 1979 East-German release of Uriah Heep's "Innocent Victim" on Amiga Records, featuring a distinctive band portrait on the cover, adds a captivating layer to the album's narrative.
+The 1979 release of Uriah Heep's "Innocent Victim" on Amiga Records, featuring a distinctive band portrait on the cover, adds a captivating layer to the album's narrative.
 With liner notes by Ulrich Gnoth and the DDR catalog number AWA 8 55 671, it stands as a unique collector's item, providing a glimpse into the cultural and musical dynamics within the German Democratic Republic during that period.

-URIAH HEEP - Live in Moscow / Cam B Mockbe 12" Vinyl LP
+URIAH HEEP - Live in Moscow / Cam B Mockbe

 URIAH HEEP - Live in Moscow / Cam B Mockbe album front cover vinyl record